California Supplemental Examination (CSE)

 In addition to the Architect Registration Examination (ARE), the California Architects Board (Board) requires the California Supplemental Examination (CSE) for licensure.
 The CSE ensures that candidates are able to demonstrate minimum standards of competency and necessary architectural knowledge and skills to respond to the unique requirements and conditions in California.

 The setting for architectural practice in California is distinct from that of other states in terms of the breadth, magnitude, and complexity of the individual circumstances that create its context.
 California’s large physical size, large and diverse population, varied landscape and climate, high seismicity, regulations and entitlements, and massive economy create an unusually demanding context for architectural practice.
 Additionally, the varying interplay of these conditions for specific projects gives rise to even more complicated settings for the conduct of architectural practice in the state.

-Current policy allows one test attempt per application.
-Candidates must submit a new application and payment to the Board in order to retake the CSE; however, a candidate cannot reschedule an examination for at least 180 days from the date he or she took the examination that he or she failed.
+The Board’s regulations allow one test attempt per application.
+Candidates must submit a new application and payment to the Board in order to retake the CSE.
+As of December 1, 2018, candidates may reschedule an examination 90 or more days after an unsuccessful attempt.